bocadilloproject/bocadillo/docs/topics/discussions/security.md

 ## Cross-Site Request Forgery (CSRF)

-CSRF is a type of attack that occurs when a malicious website or program causes a user's browser to perform an unwanted site on a trusted site when the user is authenticated.
+CSRF is a type of attack in which a malicious website or program causes an authenticated user's browser to perform an unwanted operation on a trusted site.

-These attacks work because web browsers automatically include any session cookies and the IP address when performing a request, hence allowing the attacker to forge a request against them.
+These attacks work because web browsers automatically provide session cookies and the IP address with the request, hence allowing the attacker to forge a request against them.

-Token-based mitigation is a popular way to prevent CSRF attacks.
+A Token-based method is a popular way to mitigate CSRF attacks.

-Bocadillo does not provide any such CSRF mitigation mechanism at the moment, but session cookies are not supported yet either.
+Bocadillo does not provide any such CSRF mitigation mechanism at the moment — but session cookies are not supported yet either.

 For more information on CSRF, see the OWASP [CSRF guide](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) and [Prevention Cheatsheet](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Token_Based_Mitigation).

 ## SQL Injection

-SQL injection allows a malicious user to execute arbitrary SQL code on a database, from writing unwanted rows to dropping the entire database.
+SQL injection allows a malicious user to execute arbitrary SQL code on a database — from writing unwanted rows to dropping the entire database.

 Bocadillo does not provide any official way of interacting with a database (yet), so if you decide to use a database library, you'll be on your own.